What characterized the government established in Providence under Roger Williams?

 Study for the AMSCO AP United States History Exam – Period 2.
 Explore multiple choice questions with hints and explanations.
 Prepare for your AP exam and boost your confidence!

-The government established in Providence under Roger Williams is characterized by its tolerance of different religious practices.
-Roger Williams, a fervent advocate for religious freedom, founded Providence in 1636 after his banishment from the Massachusetts Bay Colony due to his beliefs in separation of church and state.
-He believed that individuals should be free to worship according to their own consciences without interference from the government or the church.
+The government established in Providence under Roger Williams was characterized by its tolerance of different religious practices.
+Roger Williams was a staunch proponent of religious freedom and the separation of church and state.
+He founded Providence in 1636 after being expelled from the Massachusetts Bay Colony due to his beliefs that individuals should be free to worship according to their conscience without interference from the government.

 Subscribe